Skip to content

 This type of package can be tailored to suit each sponsor's unique needs, making it an attractive option for those seeking a more customized approach.

-During the event, a la carte sponsorship options may include engaging with attendees via a branded break-out room, swag bags, drinks, transportation, lanyards, evening events, mobile event apps, and more.
-For pre-event exposure, a la carte sponsorship can incorporate sponsor logos into event promotion materials or other marketing activities.
+During the event, a la carte sponsorship options may include engaging with attendees via a branded break-out room, swag bags, drinks, transportation, lanyards, event badges, evening events, mobile event apps, and more.
+For pre-event exposure, a la carte event sponsorship can incorporate sponsor logos into event promotion materials or other marketing activities.

-As event planners, it's essential to consider various a la carte sponsorship options that cater to the specific goals and preferences of your potential sponsors.
+As event planners, it's essential to consider various a la carte sponsorship options that cater to the specific goals and preferences of your sponsors.
 Give them the opportunity to find something within their budget that is still valuable.

 document showcasing sponsorship proposal for potential sponsors